Diana, Princess of Wales: Princess of Wales

 In February 1984, Diana was the patron of London City Ballet when she travelled to Norway on her own to attend a performance organised by the company.
-In April 1985, Charles and Diana visited Italy, and were later joined by Princes William and Harry.
+In April 1985, Charles and Diana visited Italy, and were later joined by their sons.
 They met with President Alessandro Pertini.
 Their visit to the Holy See included a private audience with Pope John Paul II.
-In autumn 1985, they returned to Australia, and their tour was well-received by the public and the media, who referred to Diana as "Di-amond Princess" and the "Jewel in the Crown".
+In autumn 1985, they returned to Australia, and their tour was well received by the public and the media, who referred to Diana as "Di-amond Princess" and the "Jewel in the Crown".
 In November 1985, the couple visited the United States, meeting President Ronald Reagan and First Lady Nancy Reagan at the White House.
 Diana had a busy year in 1986 as she and Charles toured Japan, Spain, and Canada.
 In Canada, they visited Expo 86, where Diana fainted in the California Pavilion.
-In November 1986, she went on a six-day tour to Oman, Qatar, Bahrain and Saudi Arabia, where she met King Fahd and Sultan Qaboos bin Said al Said.
+In November 1986, she went on a six-day tour to Oman, Qatar, Bahrain and Saudi Arabia, where she met King Fahd of Saudi Arabia and Sultan Qaboos of Oman.

 In 1988, Charles and Diana visited Thailand and toured Australia for the bicentenary celebrations.
 In February 1989, she spent a few days in New York as a solo visit, mainly to promote the works of the Welsh National Opera, of which she was a patron.
-During a tour of Harlem Hospital Center, she made a profound impact on the public by spontaneously hugging a seven-year-old child with AIDS.
+During a tour of Harlem Hospital Center, she spontaneously hugged a seven-year-old child with AIDS.
 In March 1989, she had her second trip to the Arab states of the Persian Gulf, in which she visited Kuwait and the UAE.